 2. Much of the traffic congestion on the roads isn’t necessary

+It is clear everyone now wants a green last mile delivery solution.
 We’re spreading the cheer and we’re going to put a positive spin on this as well.

 Again, there’s 2 main points of interest here: